-Chapter 1.10 is not applicable for certain goods which are listed in table 1.10.5 as high consequence dangerous goods (e.g. Potassium Cyanide, UN 1680, class 6.1, Packing group I) with a quantity limit of 0 Kg per packaging.
-The levels of subsection 1.1.3.6.3 take precedence over the quantity limits prescribed in table 1.10.5 where the limits in table 1.10.5 are lower than in subsection 1.1.3.6.3.
+Chapter 1.10 is not applicable for certain goods which are listed in chapter 1.10 as high consequence dangerous goods (e.g. Potassium Cyanide, UN 1680, class 6.1, Packing group I) with a quantity limit of 0 Kg per packaging as the levels of subsection 1.1.3.6.3 take precedence over the quantity limits prescribed in chapter 1.10 (except for the substances as already described above).